amboltio/DM-i-AI-2022/piglet-detection/README.md

-# Sentiment Analysis of Amazon Reviews
+# Pig and Piglet Detection
-In this use case, you will be receiving XX images of animals.
-Your task is to detect pigs and piglets and predict their bounding box location.
-See the image below for an illustation of the concept.
-All the images are resized to a have a fixed size of (W x H).
-You are free to decrease the image size in your model.
+In this use case, your task is to detect pigs and piglets and separate them from each other.
+You will be receiving XX images of animals, where you need predict bounding box locations of the pigs and piglets.
+The predictions should contain the top left and bottom right normalized coordinates of the predicted bounding box, as well as an object class and a confidence score.
+Pigs have object class 0 and piglets have object class 1. *The confidence score is a value in the range [0-1] referring to the certainty of the detection.* See the image below for an illustation of the concept.

 <p align="center">
   <img src="../pigImage.jpg" width=650>
 </p>

+All the images have a fixed size of (W x H).
 The images can contain either no pigs or piglets, only pigs or piglets or lastly both pigs and piglets.
-The number of objects in the images ranges from 0-XX.
+The number of objects in the images ranges from 0-XX. ** You have 5 seconds to
 You will only be receiving images of what we deem a *visually clear* piglet.
 Thus, if it has been difficult to assess wheter an object is a pig or a piglet, the image is removed.

 ## Evaluation